Wait for Me (Hall & Oates song)

-"Wait for Me" is a song by the American duo Hall & Oates.
+"Wait for Me" is a song performed by the American duo Hall & Oates.
 It was written by Daryl Hall and produced by David Foster.
-It was the third single release from their eighth studio album, X-Static (1979).
+It was the lead single release from their eighth studio album, X-Static (1979).

 A live version (Recorded live at the Montreal Forum in March, 1983) is featured on Hall & Oates' greatest hits album, Rock 'n Soul Part 1.
 This version highlights Hall's vocal range and stylings at the conclusion of the performance and has become a fan favorite.

 Record World said the "dramatic chorus breaks add suspense to the irresistible hook."